plone/plone.testing/README.txt

     Called by the test runner when the layer is to be set up.
 This is called exactly once for each layer used during a test run.
 ``tearDown()``
-    Called by the test runner when the layer is to be down down.
+    Called by the test runner when the layer is to be torn down.
 As with ``setUp()``, this is called exactly once for each layer.
 ``testSetUp()``
     Called immediately before each test case that uses the layer is executed.